owenkimbrell/Moonscriptxx/README.md

 Alot more is comming.
 Please share, and spread the goodword of luastatic and moonscript, as well as moonscript++.
 Run moonxx -h for more options.
 Thanks.

+For No .net core usage

+cd into directory with moonscript files. run in terminal

+moonstatic